Last Updated on April 14, 2023

 A lot of structures are yet to be excavated, but what has been unearthed so far is breathtaking.
 Buildings are usually organized around a plaza.
 On some of the pyramids, you reach the top only to discover another plaza and more buildings.

 The view from the highest pyramid is well worth the climb up.
 You’re literally in the middle of nowhere, surrounded by nature and birds singing.

 The carvings found on the side of some pyramids were hidden by Mayas, when a new ruler became king, he would usually destroy the structures or build on top.
 The carvings are not the original, if you touch it, you’ll notice it’s fiberglass, protecting the stucco sculptures underneath it.

-How to get there: No public transportation, you’ll either need to go via a tour (around 100 USD) or with a 4 wheeler.
+How to get there: No public transportation, you’ll either need to go via a tour (around 100 USD) or with a 4-wheeler.
 If you go on your own, you’ll need to leave San Ignacio around 7 o’clock to reach the military camp at 9:30, from there you’ll be escorted to the ruins, the convoy back is around 2 PM.
-Being so close to the border, the area is full of smugglers, that’s why the military is there.
+Being so close to the border, the area is full of smugglers, and that’s why the military is there.
 It normally is safe though.

 Bring plenty of food and water, there are no shops there.

-Entrance fee: 20 BZ
+Caracol entrance fee: 20 BZ

 The structures have been well restored, and on one of the pyramids, you can see incredible carvings on each side.